renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 ### Merge

-Once you're done checking and configuring in your Configure Renovate PR, it's time to merge it to enable the real Pull Requests to begin.
+Once you are done checking and configuring in your Configure Renovate PR, it's time to merge it to enable the real Pull Requests to begin.

 ## Repository re-configuration